-ERIN M. LANG
+ERIN M. LANG Not Independent

+Director since: December 19, 2016 Ontario, Canada Age: 40

+Member of the Corporate Social Responsibility Committee

+- Strategy Development

+- Human Resources

-Director since: December 19, 2016 Ontario, Canada Age: 39 Committee Memberships: Member of the Corporate Social Responsibility Committee Primary Competencies: • Strategy Development • Human Resources • Sales/Marketing - Business to Business • Sales/Marketing - Business to Consumer Ms. Lang is currently the Managing Director of LUMAS Canada, a for profit distributor of limited edition photographic art.
-Prior to April 201- she was Major Gifts Officer for the Alzheimer Society Toronto, an held marketing and communications management roles at a boutiqu communications agency and start-up in New York City.
-Ms. Lang ha over 15 years' experience in marketing, communications and digit strategy.
-In her current role, in addition to small busines management and operations experience, she is responsible for LUMAS Canada's multi-channel retail sales and marketing strategy including online brand engagement and development.
-Ms. Lang currently a director for The Lang Family Foundation and serves as a advisor to select private for-profit companies and not-for-prof Management from the Milano School of Management and Urba Policy and a Bachelor of Science degree in Communications from Boston University.
+- Sales/Marketing Business to Business

+- Sales/Marketing Business to Consumer

+Ms. Lang is currently the Managing Director of LUMAS Canada, a forprofit distributor of limited edition photographic art.
+Prior to April 2014, she was Major Gifts Officer for the Alzheimer Society Toronto, and held marketing and communications management roles at a boutique communications agency and start-up in New York City.
+Ms. Lang has over 15 years' experience in marketing, communications and digital In her current role, in addition to small business management and operations experience, she is responsible for LUMAS Canada's multi-channel retail sales and marketing strategy, including online brand engagement and development.
+Ms. Lang is currently a director for The Lang Family Foundation and serves as an advisor to select private for-profit companies and not-for-profit charities.
+Ms. Lang has a Master of Science degree in Non-profit Management from the Milano School of Management and Urban Policy and a Bachelor of Science degree in Communications from Boston University.
 She brings to the Board her in-depth knowledge of the Company, and retail and e-commerce sector expertise.

+3

+Attendance

 Meetings of the Board 6/6 100%

-Meetings of the Corporate S ocial Respor sibility Committee 4/4 100%
+Meetings of the Corporate Social Responsibility Committee 4/4 100%

-- Securitie s Held
+Securities Held

-As at: Class A Shares Class B Shares Option IS (1) DSUs (3) Total Shares & DSUs Market Value of Shares & DSUs
+As at: Class A Shares Class B Shares DSUs (2) Total Shares & DSUs Market Value of Shares & DSUs Multiple of Equity Ownership Target

-March 15, 2024 Nil 715,864 (4) Nil 10,160 726,024 \$51,801,812
+March 14, 2025 Nil 675,964 (3) 10,952 686,916 \$49,265,616 69.9x

-Net Change in Equ uity Owner ship Sinc e March 17, 2023
+Net Change in Eq uity Ownership Sind ce March 15, 2024

-Class A Shares Class B \$ Shares DSUs
+Class A Shares Class B Shares DSUs

-- Dispo 160,1 Acquired 720
+- Disposed 39,900 Acquired 792

-Pu blic Board Interlock s

-Non е
+P ublic Board Interloc ks

+None